mph-/lcapy/doc/install.rst

 Lcapy installation for Linux (Ubuntu and variants)
 ==================================================

-- You need to install the Sympy package:
+- You need to install the SymPy package:

   >>> sudo apt-get install python-sympy

-- For plotting you need the Matplotlib and Numpy packages:
+- For plotting you need the Matplotlib and NumPy packages:

   >>> sudo apt-get install python-numpy python-matplotlib